-A global dialogue on dementia and health systems will gather international leaders to discuss this area of focus as part of the dementia landscape project.
-This dialogue will be led by Dr Margaret Hamburg, former Commissioner of the US Food and Drug Administration and member of the World Dementia Council, and Professor Howard Bergman, Professor of Family Medicine, Medicine (Geriatrics), and Oncology at McGill University.
+A global dialogue on dementia and health system readiness gathered international leaders to discuss this area of focus as part of the dementia landscape project.
+This dialogue was led by Dr Margaret Hamburg, former Commissioner of the US Food and Drug Administration and member of the World Dementia Council, and Professor Howard Bergman, Professor of Family Medicine, Medicine (Geriatrics), and Oncology at McGill University.

 Dr Margaret Hamburg